avklepikov/zoogie/INSTALLATION.md

 Explanation how to start using the Zoogie

+! currently there is a problem with windows version !
+! please use MACOS of Linux                         !

 ## 1. You need Python
 Make sure you have Python 3.6 (or newer) installed
 * `MacOS` and `Windows` To check please open the terminal and enter 'python3 --version'.
 In case you have Python system will answer you with its version number.
 To install Python just open https://www.python.org and follow the instruction